Parish of Whitehill covers Whitehill and Bordon and lies in the north east

 Whitehill & Bordon benefits from a unique and attractive landscape setting of heathlands, river corridors and woodlands.
 It is the only location in the British Isles to support all twelve native species of reptiles and amphibians.
 It is a long narrow Parish covering some eight square miles.

-Further details on the town's history can be found here http://www.woolmerforest.org.uk/
+Further details on the town's history can be found on the Woolmer Forest's website - http://www.woolmerforest.org.uk/